 Ganglioneuromas are fully differentiated neuronal tumors that do not contain immature elements and potentially occur anywhere along with the peripheral autonomic ganglion sites.

-On imaging usually they present as well defined solid masses and can be quite large at presentation, generally they are hypoattenuating to muscle on CT and have a heterogeneous intermediate signal on both T1 and T2-weighted MRI sequences.
-Contrast enhancement ranges from none to heterogenous enhancement, calcification may be present in less than a quarter of cases.
+On imaging, usually, they present as well-defined solid masses and can be quite large at presentation.
+Generally, they are hypoattenuating to muscle on CT and have a heterogeneous intermediate signal on both T1 and T2-weighted MRI sequences.
+Contrast enhancement ranges from none to heterogeneous enhancement, calcification may be present in less than a quarter of cases.

 Ganglioneuromas tend to occur in the paediatric population and are often asymptomatic.
 At the time of diagnosis, 60% of patients are under the age of 20 years 11.
 The median age at diagnosis is 7 years, and there is a slight female predominance.
 This is in contrast to neuroblastoma which occurs in patients younger than 3 years old.

 Ganglioneuromas are usually asymptomatic and often discovered incidentally as they are slow growing and usually endocrinologically inactive 11.